gysmuller/gabby-bot-cam/README.md

 ## Overview

 The Gabby Bot Camera project leverages the ESP32-CAM module to capture images and upload them to a server.
 It is designed for applications such as remote monitoring, security, and IoT projects.
+Pinout details can be found [here](https://microcontrollerslab.com/esp32-cam-ai-thinker-pinout-gpio-pins-features-how-to-program).

 ## Files